Electron cloud design for Rydberg multi-qubit gates: Discussion

 \section{Discussion}

-This article proposes a highly controllable multi-qubit operations, based on engineering the electronic cloud of a single Rydberg atom with respect to the atomic lattice.
-Restricting the Rydberg population to a single site eliminates unwanted intra-component interaction, facilitating high-fidelity multi-qubit gates.
-Quantifying the effects of this unwanted phase in dipolar schemes, we argue that the new approach is a significant step in the implementation of high fidelity single step multi-qubit operations, see App.~D.
+This article proposes highly controllable multi-qubit operations, based on engineering the electronic cloud of a single Rydberg atom with respect to the atomic lattice.
+The new scheme significantly reduces the population of short-lived Rydberg states during the multi-qubit operation compared to other fast conventional dipolar schemes.
+Restricting the Rydberg population to a single site eliminates unwanted intra-component interactions, facilitating high-fidelity multi-qubit gates.
+In a quantitative comparison of the conventional dipolar scheme with the proposed Rydberg-Fermi approach, App.~C shows that the new approach is a significant step in the implementation of single-step multi-qubit operations.

-The Rydberg-Fermi interaction allows gate operations with continuous 2$\pi$ Rydberg rotation, leaving no Rydberg population unprotected from the laser.
-This would significantly reduce the experimentally demanding conditions in reducing laser noise \cite{Lev18} comparing to the Rydberg dipolar gates operating under $\pi$-pause-$\pi$ Rydberg rotation scheme.
+The proposed Toffoli gate is operating with a continuous 2$\pi$ pulse, leaving no Rydberg population unprotected from the laser.
+This would eliminate the errors associated with the conventional schemes with $\pi$-gap-$\pi$ Rydberg exciting pulses as discussed in \cite{Mal15,Gra19}.
 Another advantage of having a single Rydberg atom is closing the Anomalous broadening decoherence \cite{Zei16,Gol16}.
 Direct implementation of multi-qubit gates in this proposal would reduce the operation steps and hence the accumulative errors.
-As an example, the concatenated application of four-body stabilizer-phase gate with Rydberg C-NOT gates \cite{Lec20} requires 41 laser pulses while the Ryd-Fermi direct implementation only needs three laser pulses.
-Also in Toffoli, the C$_6$-NOT gate operation with concatenated Rydberg C-NOT gates \cite{Mas03,She09} requires 112 pulses, while in the presented scheme the operation requires only three pulses.
+As an example, the C$_6$-NOT gate operation with concatenated Rydberg C-NOT gates \cite{Mas03,She09} requires 112 pulses.
+Significant contrast obtains in the Rydberg-Fermi scheme operating by three pulses.

-The presented stabilizer operator could be used in quantum simulation, Topological QC (Toric code), and in the spin ice model \cite{Wei10}.
-Extension of 4-body phase stabilizer gates to 3- and 6-body gates only requires reshaping the lattice geometry.
+In the outlook, the proposed Rydberg-Fermi interaction paves the way for long-distance entanglement and direct operations on the logical basis \cite{Khaz22Log}.
+This would facilitate the investigation of phenomena, and protocols that arise in quantum information over a wide dimension of physical qubit state space while operating on the logical basis that is growing polynomially.